eCook Meal

 SIZZLE THAT STEAK

 Place a nonstick pan over a high heat with a drizzle of oil.
 Pat the steak dry with some paper towel and season.
 When the pan is hot, fry the steak for 6-8 minutes, shifting and turning as it colours until browned all over and cooked to your preference.
 (The time frame recommended will yield a medium-rare result.)
-During the final 2 minutes, add in a knob of butter and the rinsed rosemary sprigs and use them to baste the steak.
+During the final 2 minutes, add in a knob of butter and the rinsed Rosemary sprigs and use them to baste the steak.
 Remove from the heat on completion and set aside to rest for 5 minutes before thinly slicing.

 WHAT A GEM...